 Will I make time to train, walk, groom, and play with my dog?

-Be realistic with yourself – are you really going to take the time to walk every day to tire out your puppy?
+Be realistic with yourself – are you really going to take the time to walk every day to tire out your dog?
 Many things should be taken into consideration – long haired dogs require more frequent grooming, younger dogs require more playing and walking time, ALL dogs require daily training and exercise.

 Will I be able to find temporary housing or boarding for my dog if I go out of town or move?